Play the diminished seventh chord on piano

 The dim7 chord is built with four consecutive minor thirds (3 semitones each).
 C dim7 = C-E♭-G♭-A (B♭♭).
 Due to its symmetry, only three unique dim7 chords exist: each inversion sounds like another dim7 chord.
 This property makes it very versatile for modulations.

-Diminished Seventh chord diagram on piano - Bass fret 999
+Example of Diminished Seventh chord position on piano

 Styles